 The Hawryluk Collection of Art in Nature

-The exhibition will include two additional sculptures centered around the notion of home and shelter by Anila Quayyum Agha and collaborators Mark Dion and Dana Sherwood.
+The exhibition includes two additional sculptures centered around the notion of home and shelter by Anila Quayyum Agha and collaborators Mark Dion and Dana Sherwood.
 Home Again is themed around the refresh and rejuvenation of The Virginia B. Fairbanks Art & Nature Park, bringing guests “home again” to experience and interact with new art installations part of The Hawryluk Collection of Art in Nature.

 Artworks featured in the Home Again exhibition include: